Vietnam Visa Guide for Overseas Vietnamese With Foreign Passports

 However, the e-Visa is often simpler and faster for most travelers.

-Option 4: Visa from embassy or consulate
+Option 4: Visa from the embassy or consulate

 You’ll need: